MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 CRM administrators must access administrator settings from the Viva Sales app in Teams.
 More information: [Administrator settings for Viva Sales](administrator-settings-for-viva-sales.md)

-## Add a new record type
+## Add a new record type (or a Salesforce object)

 You can add new custom or out-of-the-box record types to Viva Sales.
 For example, you can add a custom record type called "Project" to track projects.
+You can add a maximum of 10 record types.

-> [!NOTE]
+> [!IMPORTANT]
-> You can add up to 10 record types.
+> The term record type refers to a Salesforce object in Viva Sales.

 1. In Viva Sales admin settings, select **Forms**.